ajayrcdev/ng2wpapollogqlexprsnode/client/README.md

 # ng2 wp apollo gql exprs node
-A seed repo as NPM Module with Client and Server as separate apps deployable on Docker and Nginx proxy
+A seed repo as NPM Module with Client and Server as separate apps deployable on Docker and Nginx proxy.
+(Typescript and ES6 are used whever possible)
 * Client
     * Angular2+
     * TypeScript